Postcard Project

 Postage is applied via USPS Forever stamp.
 Stamps may vary in design.

-Rust-oleum matte-finish, aerosol spray is applied to the frontside (address side) of each postcard to protect against moisture.
+Matte-finish, aerosol spray is applied to the frontside (address side) of each postcard to protect against moisture.

 • The address-side of each postcard is considered the frontside; the frontside is printed in two stages.
 In the first stage of printing, a vendor prints three elements with a commercial-quality printer: